cdecan/Group-22/Sprint6Updates1.md

 # Allen

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).
+None yet, planning on creating one called "booking_frontend_testing"

 ### 2. what is the progress so far (at least some test cases written, more than 2)
+None yet

 ### 3. any difficulties.
+None yet

 ### 4. what is the plan for the days before the deadline.
+Wait for frontend development to finish then start working on frontend testing

 # Connor